 If an employee is injured while performing their job duties, they may be covered by Bear River Head Start's workers' compensation insurance.
-Employees must report you injury to you supervisor immediately, no matter how minor it is and even if you feel you do not need medical treatment.
+Employees must report the injury to their supervisor immediately, no matter how minor it is and even if you feel you do not need medical treatment.
 The supervisors will make a report through established reporting systems, as soon as possible after the injury occurs.